IRS Forms

 Timing, Filing, and Notices

-Good news, there is no annual Form 5500 for a standard SEP.
+Good news, there is no annual Form 5500 for a standard SEP, provided you do not steer employees into IRAs with employer-imposed withdrawal restrictions, which voids the exemption under DOL guidance at 29 CFR 2520.104-48.
 You do need to give employees the model document and the listed disclosures, plus an annual contribution statement.
-If your trustee follows DOL guidance, participants receive a written report of employer contributions by January 31 for the prior year, or within 30 days of the deposit.
+As the SEP administrator, you must give each participant written notification of any employer contribution to their SEP-IRA by the later of January 31 of the year following the contribution year or 30 days after the contribution is made.

 Keep one calendar of three dates, adoption date, funding deadline, participant notice.
 That calendar will save you every season.